New Zealand Collapse Gives England Hope In Tense Second Test - UrduPoint

 That brought Mitchell and Tom Blundell together again after they shared partnerships of 195 at Lord's and 236 in the first innings in Nottingham.

-Stopping those two was essential to England's hopes of victory and they made the crucial breakthrough to remove Blundell for 24.
+Stopping those two was essential to England's hopes of victory that they made the crucial breakthrough to remove Blundell for 24.

 Rashly pulling at Stuart Broad, Blundell hung his head in frustration as the ball few straight to the perfectly positioned Stokes backward of square.